scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Partitioning occurs when a network splits into two because of link failures.
 Partitioning of the global SCION inter-domain network is much less likely to happen, thanks to its path awareness that exposes multiple paths between SCION ASes.
 Even during failures there is no special failure mode required as SCION-enabled ASes can always switch to already known paths that use other links.

-Recovering from a partitioned network is also seamless as only coarse time synchronization between the partitions is required to resume normal operation and move forward with updates of the cryptographic material. [](#clock-inaccuracy) further describes the impact of time synchronization.
+Recovering from a partitioned network is also seamless as only coarse time synchronization between the partitions is required to resume normal operation and move forward with updates of the cryptographic material. [](#clock-inaccuracy) further describes the impact of time synchronization and path discovery time.

 ## Communication Protocol